 What Is the EFRP?
 How We Applied After Hurricane Helene

-When Hurricane Helene moved through the Southeast in late September 2024, it caused widespread damage across many rural properties.
-The storm made landfall on September 26, 2024, and as it pushed inland it brought strong winds and heavy rain to our area.
+When Hurricane Helene moved through the Southeast in late September 2024, it left a trail of damage across thousands of rural properties.
+As the storm pushed inland after making landfall on September 26, strong winds and heavy rain impacted much of our region, including The Heritage Farm.

-Our property includes about 250 acres with a mix of planted pine stands, hardwood forest, open fields, along Stevens Creek and several smaller creeks that run throughout the land.
-After the storm passed, we began walking sections of the property to assess potential damage to the wooded areas.
+Our property consists of roughly 250 acres of planted pine stands, hardwood forests, open fields, Stevens Creek, and several smaller creeks that wind through the land.
+Like many landowners, once the storm passed, we began the process of assessing the damage.

-As part of evaluating the storm damage, I had a forester come out to walk the property with me and help determine the condition of the timber.
-My original goal was simply to document any damage for potential tax purposes.
+As part of documenting the damage, I invited a forester to visit the property and help assess the condition of our timber.
+My original goal was fairly straightforward: understand what had happened and gather information that might be useful for tax purposes.

-During that visit, he mentioned a program I hadn’t previously heard about the Emergency Forest Restoration Program (EFRP).
+The forester asked if I had heard of the Emergency Forest Restoration Program (EFRP).

-The program is offered through the Farm Service Agency (FSA), which operates under the United States Department of Agriculture (USDA).
-It is designed to help private forest landowners restore forest areas that have been damaged by natural disasters.
+The EFRP is a program administered through the Farm Service Agency (FSA), part of the United States Department of Agriculture (USDA).
+The program is designed to help private forest landowners restore forest areas damaged by natural disasters such as hurricanes, tornadoes, wildfires, and other qualifying events.

 Downed trees after Helene